clinssen/ode-toolbox/README.md

 }
 ```

+[comment]: # (The above code snippet is much more colorful than the previos ones, and it is not at all clear what the colours signify)

 ### Parameters

 It is not necessary to supply any numerical values for parameters.
-The expressions are symbolically analysed, and in some cases a set of symbolic propagators will be generated.
+The expressions are analysed symbolically, and in some cases a set of symbolic propagators will be generated.
 However, in some cases (in particular when doing stiffness testing), it can be important to simulate with a particular set of parameter values.
 In this case, they can be specified in the global `parameters` dictionary.
 This dictionary maps parameter names to default values, for example:

 ```Python
 "parameters":